Cycling the Costa del Sol from Sabinillas

 For visiting cyclists, our beachfront apartment provides a perfect base.
 You're metres from the coastal promenade, close to restaurants for post-ride meals, and central enough to reach all routes within 10–30 minutes by car or bus.
 Wake at sunrise, ride the morning coastal route, cool off in the sea from our beach access, and spend the afternoon at leisure.

-For deeper local knowledge on current route conditions, wind patterns, and quiet roads, connect with local cycling clubs in Manilva—several operate from the area and welcome visitors.
-Viva Manilva lists local cycling clubs and bike hire services.
+For deeper local knowledge on current route conditions, wind patterns, and quiet roads, the area has its own cycling community — the Club Ciclista Manilva is a good starting point for connecting with local riders.
 For a full picture of the area beyond cycling, our complete guide to Sabinillas covers restaurants, markets, and activities that pair perfectly with a cycling holiday.

 Bring lights and reflectors, carry water, apply sunscreen, check the wind forecast, and ride during the mild months.
 The western Costa del Sol rewards cyclists with genuine routes, Mediterranean views, and the kind of cycling experience that feels more authentic than typical resort-based riding.
 Whether you're riding the flat 4 km coastal promenade or tackling the 1,400-metre climb to Los Reales, you're cycling on roads where Spanish locals ride for pleasure, not just tourists on holiday.
 When you're ready to base yourself here for a proper cycling escape, book our apartment and ride from your doorstep on the beach.